Skip to content

 helm upgrade robusta robusta/robusta --values=generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME>

-Finding your Prometheus URL
+Finding Your Prometheus URL

 kubectl get svc -A | grep prometheus